codr/dayPlanner/README.md

 - Better handle filling empty space.
 - Add the ability to remove single events instead of clearing the entire day.
 - Add more elaborate entries.
+- Add better error validate.
+  - Add check to see that the start time is before the end time.